allbin/with-config/README.md

 `withConfig.addStore(<store>)` - withConfig will call the supplied stores addState function with an object containing a reducer and actions for use with a redux store; *store.addState({ reducer: fn, actions: {...} })*.
 The state will automatically populate with the configs either when they are finished fetching or immediately if the config is already fetched.
 Can be called multiple times.

-`withConfig.getConfig()` - Returns a promise that resolves to the current config values, any default values merged with any fetched values.
+`withConfig.fetch()` - Returns a promise that resolves to the current config values, any default values merged with any fetched values.
 If the fetch has not been initiated it will be by this call and it will resolve once finished.

-Alias: `withConfig.fetch()`.
+`withConfig.getConfig()` - Returns the config values currently in withConfig, a warning is shown in console if this function is executed before fetching has finished.
+Sync version of *fetch()*.

 `withConfig.getDefault()` - Returns default config values.
 If none are set returns null.